icelimetea/speedtest-fetcher/README.md

 * CGAL
 * simdjson

-It can be build using CMake:
+It can be built using CMake:

 ```sh
 $ git clone 'https://github.com/icelimetea/speedtest-fetcher.git'